Founder and General Coordinator

 He worked several years in the industry, in the area of computer-aided design, before starting his doctoral studies in London (UK) and getting a research/lecture post in the Dept. of Informatics/PUC-Rio in 1988.
 He played a decisive role in the formation of the Brazilian academic community of games – an area that had a strong rejection by the academy.
 Also he is one of the founders of the Brazilian Symposium on Computer Games and Digital Entertainment – SBGames (2000).

 Bruno Feijó was the advisor of more than 15 doctoral dissertations and 40 master’s thesis.
 He wrote more than 30 journal papers, 12 book chapters, and 70 conference papers.
 He is one of the authors of a text book introducing programming through videogames.
 Several works by his students have being contemplated by national and international awards.
-Moreover, some of his students have attracted attention from startup investors.
+Moreover, some of his students have attracted attention from startup investors and research centers abroad.